xxao/gress/README.md

 - **{relvbar}** : Spin(markers=BAR, relative=True)

+### Callback widget
+The Callback widget provides a special type of widgets to displays custom variables within the progress bar retrieved by specified callback function.
+The callback is typically specified as a lambda function with no input parameters, returning the final formatted custom value.

+    callback: callable
+        Custom function to be used to retrieve and format the custom value.

 ### Variable widget
 The Variable widget provides a special type of widgets to displays custom variables within the progress bar.
-The variable is typically specified as a lambda function with no input parameters, returning the final formatted custom value.

-    callback: callable
+Optionally, the formatting template can be provided to format the value automatically into string.

+    value: any
+        Current variable value.

+    template: str
-        Custom function to be used to retrieve and format the custom value.
+        Custom template to be used to format the value (e.g. "{:.2f}").

 ## Disclaimer